a-muscarello/mentorship_app/README.md

 When request is accepted, both users move into a private chat room.
 Chat conversation will be shown in their profile pages.
 Mentees have ability to like a mentor.
 The button for this will only appear after a chat session.

+Stats are hidden by default: default hidden (pix)

 Navigational arrow buttons